-During this period there was a reduction of debt-to-GDP ratios in a context of a favorable evolution of its macroeconomic determinants, such as growth and currency real appreciation, together with primary surplus, which was driven by endogenous and discretionary factors.
-Later deterioration of macroeconomic conditions and real depreciation explained the increase in this ratio from 29 to 42 GDP p.p. in 1999-2001 after a three-year recession.
-Then, in spite of the low levels of debt-to-GDP ratio observed at the beginning of the 90s, vulnerability to shocks in debt determinants was very high during the whole period.12
+During this period there was a reduction of debt-to-GDP ratios in a context of a favorable evolution of its macroeconomic determinants, such as growth and currency real appreciation, together with primary surplus, which was driven by endogenous and discretionary factors (see Figure 11).
+Later deterioration of macroeconomic conditions and real depreciation explained the increase in this ratio from 29 to 42 GDP p.p. in

-11For more details, see Appendix (A).
+10For more details, see Appendix (A).